 See Robert Emmons, Thanks!: How the New Science of Gratitude Can Make You Happier, Boston: Houghton Mifflin, 2007.

-André Comte-Sponville, A Short Treatise on the Great Virtues: The Uses of Philosophy in Everyday Life.
-London: Heinemann, 2002.
+André Comte-Sponville, A Small Treatise on the Great Virtues: The Uses of Philosophy in Everyday Life, New York: Holt, 2001, p.
+133.

 Maurice was a visionary philanthropist.
 Vivienne was a woman of the deepest humility.